cellistigs/Branch_Bound/docs/index.md

 #### Style rules of thumb ####
 * Rather than wasting energy on determining style and hand-formatting, run automatic code formatters that are deterministic and opinionated for you.
 * Black is our preferred formatter, but there are other suitable formatters.
 * You could write code in your "natural" style, and then constantly convert it using a formatter.
-But ideally, you eventually correct your natural writing stile to that of the formatter to streamline your interpretation and subsequent development of formatted files.
+But ideally, you eventually correct your natural writing style to that of the formatter to streamline your interpretation and subsequent development of formatted files.